 - or patient-relevant procedural and structural improvements.

-Medical Benefits:
+Medical benefits:

-- improving health status,
+- Improvement in health status,

-- shortening the duration of illness,
+- Reduction of the duration of illness,

-- Prolonging survival or
+- Prolongation of survival or

-- Improving the quality of life
+- Improving quality of life

 Patient-relevant structural and procedural improvements: